iNavFlight/inav-configurator/README.md

 1. Download Configurator for Mac platform
 1. Extract ZIP archive
 1. Run INAV Configurator
-1. Configurator is not signed, so you have to allow Mac to run untrusted application.
-There might be a monit for it during first run

-## Building and running INAV Configurator locally (for development or Linux users)
+## Building and running INAV Configurator locally (for development)

 For local development, **node.js** build system is used.